-Dockacre or ‘Dokkeaker’ as it was first known is a Grade II listed house on the corner of what is now Dockacre road, but was subsequently known as Horse Lane.
-It dates from the sixteenth century somewhere between 1520 and 1560.
+Dockacre or ‘Dokkeaker’ as it was first known is a Grade II listed house on the corner of what is now Dockacre road but was subsequently known as Horse Lane.
+It dates from the sixteenth century somewhere between 1520 and 1560 first as a small farmhouse, later additions upon cow house, etc, as a longhouse.
 In 1678 the area was known as Quarry Park.
 Old documents show that up until the late eighteenth century the house and grounds were part of an Irish estate and stretched down nearly to Ridgegrove Lane.
-From the cellar there is reputed to be a secret passage that leads either to the Castle or St. Mary Magdalene Church.
+From the cellar, there is reputed to be a secret passage that leads either to the Castle or St. Mary Magdalene Church.
 The passage is very narrow, however, but is big enough for a person to crawl along.
 It is hidden behind two false windows.
-The passage was cut off when Dockacre Road was constructed, the foundations of which confine the passages length to the depth of the house.
+The passage was cut off when Dockacre Road was constructed, the foundations of which confine the length of the passages to the depth of the house.

 Of former owners and occupiers documented, Nicholas (Mayor 1716 and 1721) and Elizabeth Herle are remembered for a number of stories surrounding the death of Elizabeth whose large memorial survives behind the organ loft in the Church of Saint Mary Magdalene inscribed, ” Depart ye life ye December 1714 by starvation or other unlawful means.”
 An interesting account of the death of a Nicholas Herle appeared in the Norwich Mercury on Saturday 10th August 1728.
 “On Sunday last, August 4th died at Hampstead, Nicholas Herle of Launceston in Cornwall, Esq.; a gentleman of good character and great estate who not long since when he was High Sheriff of that county, had the misfortune accidentally to shoot his lady.”
 Dockacre House is reputed to be haunted, possibly by Elizabeth and apparently by others, and there are numerous examples of objects moving from one place to another.
 In the house is a collection of walking sticks of former occupants and tradition determines that these have to be kept in the correct order lest they rattle in the night.
 The stick added by Nicholas Herle incorporates a flute and legend has it that anyone that hears the flute will soon suffer a death in the family.
 Another eminent occupant was Coryndon Rowe, Physician and Alderman; mayor 1792, 1797, 1810, 1821 and 1829.
 A son born to this couple in 1801 was to become Sir William Carpenter Rowe.